-15 Awesome Examples of Social Media Marketing
+17 Awesome Examples Of Social Media Marketing

 Once you went through all the data analysis, Spotify suggested you share these highlights on social media, specifically Twitter and Insta Stories, and tag your favorite artist of the year.

-- According to Twitter, the campaign has been mentioned in at least 1.2 million posts in the month of the launch.
+- According to Twitter, the campaign has been mentioned in at least 1.2 million posts in the launch month.

 - More than 60 million users engaged with the in-app story experience.